Ujjwal29/SportsInventory/README.md

 # SportsInventory
-This is a sports inventory where people from an organization can log in and issue a particular sports equipment they require.
+This is a sports inventory where people in an organization can log in and issue a particular sports equipment they require.